imankabir/510-Project/README.md

  The data was then used to decipher the average mean price of 1/8 grams of marijuana in cities around the US where the data was available.

- See the .docx file for final results.
+ See the final_output.pdf file for final results.